fw-dev/useful_dashboard_info/README.md

 6. Chart based on last Windows security update window.
 (Show how frequently your devices have pulled software updates, in a time frame window like 2)
 7. [DONE] How many devices have location enabled
 8. How many devices have Office installed, and what version.
+   What versions of java, flash, reader, office, zip, anyconnect, firefox, chrome, zoom, citrix?  one spike with latest version, all the others I need to fix.
+   - UNWANTED apps that are present on the devices.... gimme a list.
 9. Devices with high usability, vs low usability (maybe something with login time and application usage).
 10. Who is online now?
 Client devices - it's useful to know if I can work with the device right now.
 Is a particular [smart] group online now?
 This is OK to be restricted to remote devices, e.g. when doing remote control to know that this will/should work?
 11. The list of outstanding fileset deployment delays.